Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 > It was concluded by the editors that the data had been falsified by the authors.

 After
+> The editors concluded that the authors falsified their data.

 Before
 > The first visible-light snapshot of a planet circling another star has been taken by NASA’s Hubble Space Telescope.

 After
+> NASA's Hubble Space Telescope has taken the first visible-light snapshot of a planet circling another star.

 Before
 > Therefore, the hypothesis that the overall kinetics of a double transtibial amputee athlete and an able-bodied sprinter at the same level of performance are not different was rejected.